kalabro/filter_noexit/README.md

 ## Node Titles Text Filter

-Node Titles Text Filter is Drupal 7 module built for as an experiment after [Drupal Drunkup Moscow][1] to check module building estimations.
+Node Titles Text Filter is Drupal 7 module built as an experiment after [Drupal Drinkup Moscow][1] to check module building estimations.

 This module provides new Input Filter to process markdown-style markup